drbean/curriculum/writing/actionresearch/slides.md

 ## Trying it out--Introduction, Method, Results, Discussion

-You thought of some new food idea.
-Now try it out, see if it works, and write it up in 100 words, using the following titled sections.
+You wrote about shopping.
+You tried something out, saw if it worked.
+Now write it up in 100 words, using the following titled sections.

-Introduction: The idea.
-Make sure you say what your goal is.
-Write two questions that you want the essay to answer.
+Introduction: The thing.
+Make sure you say what your goal was.
+Write two questions that you wanted to answer before you started.

 Method: What you did.